 Cloudflare’s default configuration only allows proxying of HTTP traffic and will break mail traffic.

-If you are following the best practices for Cloudflare MX records and still have issues sending or receiving mail, follow these troubleshooting steps:
+If you are following the best practices for MX records on Cloudflare mentioned below and still have issues sending or receiving mail, follow these troubleshooting steps:

 Are DNS records missing?

 Contact your mail administrator to confirm the DNS records for your domain are correct.
 Refer to our guide on managing DNS records in Cloudflare if you need assistance to add or edit DNS records.